GildedPleb/hab-guide/src/pages/how.md

 implementations, and, say, one implementation becomes unstable, the others can then carry the uptime forward.

-But let's not gloss over the bigger picture either: Computer : Cluster :: Node :
+But let's not gloss over the bigger picture either:

+Computer : Cluster :: Bitcoin Node : Bitcoin Network

+What Kubernetes does for uptime is the _very same_ (but weaker) paradigm that bitcoin the network at large does with this key difference: Kubernetes adds the functionality of also centrally controlling the cluster of computers.
+Thankfully, the bitcoin network doesn't have this functionality because at a macro scale that would destroy bitcoin.
+Centralization of control is good when dealing with one operator having dominion over all his machines, and bad when one operator can have dominion over all machines in existence.

-Bitcoin Network.
-What Kubernetes does for uptime is the _very same_ (but weaker) paradigm that bitcoin the network at large does, with the added functionality of also centrally controlling the _entire_ network of computers.
-Thankfully, the bitcoin network doesn't have this functionality because that is a _feature_.
-To put a Copernican Shift on it... it took the legacy tech paradigm decades, billions of dollars of investment, and millions of hours of developer time to achieve an imperfect, albeit incredibly powerful solution to availability.
+To put a Copernican Shift on it... it took the legacy tech paradigm decades, billions of dollars of investment, and millions of hours of developer time to achieve an imperfect, albeit incredibly powerful solution to availability in a distributed system.
 Whereas Satoshi with a few years of thought, writing, and coding created the _ideal_ solution to availability in a distributed system.

 ## Conclusion